The Best Restaurant In Every London Neighbourhood

 Battersea | Nutbourne

-Coming to you from the three brothers behind The Shed in Notting Hill and Chelsea’s Rabbit, Nutbourne features a menu of their signature seasonal yet creative British dishes, prepared using produce from the farm itself.
-Even the wine menu features a considerable spread of Nutbourne’s own offerings, which perfectly accompanies numbers like BBQ scallop with tarragon butter and sea purslane; malt-braised pork cheeks with truffled celeriac and elderflower, and salads drizzled with a Champagne vinaigrette.
+Coming to you from the three brothers behind The Shed in Notting Hill and Chelsea’s Rabbit, Nutbourne features a menu of their signature seasonal yet creative British dishes, prepared using produce from their eponymous family farm.
+Even the wine menu features a considerable crop of Nutbourne’s offerings, which perfectly accompanies numbers like BBQ scallop with tarragon butter and sea purslane; malt-braised pork cheeks with truffled celeriac and elderflower, and salads drizzled with a Champagne vinaigrette.
 It’s upmarket food in shabby-chic surroundings, and it’s delicious.
+READ MORE

 Details: 29 Ransomes Dock, 35-37 Parkgate Road, Battersea, SW11 4NP